deepaktheanalyst/NLP_Projects/README.md

    - Analyze 160000 reviews using NLP sentiment analysis and get the positive and negative sentiment of the customer reviews about drugs.
    - Use NLP concepts and makes two high-performing machine-learning models.
    - Logistic Regression Model performing well on unseen data with 85 per cent accuracy.
+#2.
+Tweet Sentiment Analysis
+   - Using nlp emotions dataset
+   - Analyze 16000 training set to train the model and getting sentiment of tweets
+   - Used RNN and LSTM concepts to make the model